dhis2/dhis2-docs-implementation/content/database_design/tracker-analytics.md

-You can build a program indicator filter with a combination of data elements and Tracked Entity Instance values.
+You can build a program indicator filter with a combination of data elements and tracked entity attribute values.
 With enrollment indicators, these data elements can come from different program stages, and you can even scan for a data element value that meets certain criteria within all events of a stage.
 However, you cannot build multiple subexpressions within a `d2:countIfCondition` filter to ensure that two data element values are present in the same event.

 As an example, you can filter for enrollments where any event reported Underlying Conditions: